bfritscher/cours-vue-github-project-creator/data/stories/002-003-create-a-first-list-form.md

 - **`v-model`:** A directive to create two-way data bindings on form input and textarea elements.
 - **`crypto.randomUUID()`:** A function to generate a unique ID.

+### Acceptance Criteria

+- [ ] A form exists to add new items to the shopping list.
+- [ ] The form includes an input field for the item's name and a quantity counter.
+- [ ] When a user enters a name and quantity and clicks "add", the item appears in a list.
+- [ ] Each item in the list is rendered with its name and quantity.
+- [ ] After adding an item, the name input field is cleared and the quantity resets to 1.
+- [ ] Each item added to the list has a unique identifier.

 <details>
 <summary>Hints</summary>